 Lawsuit funding may sound like a loan, but it’s technically a non-recourse advance.
 That means no settlement = no repayment.

 After a personal injury, cash can be tight.
 You might be struggling to keep up with necessary expenses due to lost wages while your mailbox fills up with medical bills that will soon be due.
 You’ve hired an attorney but still find yourself in a stressful and overwhelming situation.
-Other than wait for the legal process to conclude and your claim to settle, it may seem like there are no financial options.
+Other than waiting for the legal process to conclude and your claim to settle, it may seem like there are no financial options.
 Lawsuit funding can help.

 There Are No Restrictions on How You Spend Your Lawsuit Funding